aryainjas/Microllect/README.md

 # Microllect
 ```
-Fully automated btc wallet hack,using advanced protocols.
+Fully automated btc wallet attack.
-Just in case for Awareness about how bitcoin network working.
+Just in case for learn about how bitcoin network working.
 And learn the protocols that are running.
 ```
 # If you like it give it a star